-O&R and RECO deferred as regulatory liabilities their estimated net benefits under the TCJA for the three months ended March 31, 2018.
+O&R deferred as a regulatory liability its estimated net benefits under the TCJA for the six months ended June 30, 2018.
+RECO deferred as a regulatory liability its estimated net benefits under the TCJA for the three months ended March 31, 2018.
 The net benefits include the revenue requirement impact of the reduction in the corporate federal income tax rate to 21 percent, the elimination for utilities of bonus depreciation and the amortization of excess deferred federal income taxes the utilities collected from their customers that will not need to be paid to the Internal Revenue Service under the TCJA.
 See "Regulatory Assets and Liabilities" in Note B.